Abdul Baset al-Sarout: Biography

-Abdul Baset was born to a Bedouin family in Al-Bayadah and Khalidiyah, Homs.
-Prior to the Syrian revolution, he was a soccer goalkeeper for both Al-Karamah SC and the Syrian national team.
-When the uprising started, he led demonstrations in his hometown of Homs demanding the removal of Syrian President Bashar al-Assad, as well as other general demands of the Syrian uprising.
-As violence erupted between pro and anti-governmental groups, four of his brothers, who were fighting with him in the same battalion, were killed by the Syrian security forces.
-He became well known for his chants during anti-government demonstrations.
-Initially, his speeches and chants were mostly nationalist in nature, but in line with the rising influence of Islamism among Syrian rebel groups, they gradually adopted more overtly religious undertones.
-During the Siege of Homs from 2011 to 2014, he became a Syrian rebel commander.
+Abdul Baset al-Sarout was born to a Bedouin family in Al-Bayadah, a neighborhood of Homs.
+He was a goalkeeper for Al-Karamah SC and represented the Syrian national team at youth levels.
+When the Syrian revolution started in 2011, he led demonstrations in his hometown of Homs demanding the removal of Syrian President Bashar al-Assad, and became well-known for his chants.
+Initially, his speeches and chants were mostly nationalist in nature, but in line with the rising influence of Islamism among Syrian rebel groups, they adopted more overtly religious undertones.
+Notably, at a 2012 opposition rally, al-Sarout called for the extermination of Alawites.